 How Is a Hiatal Hernia Diagnosed?

-A hiatal hernia can be diagnosed with a specialized X-ray (using a barium swallow) that allows a doctor to see the esophagus or with endoscopy.
+A hiatal hernia can be diagnosed with a specialized X-ray (called a barium swallow) that allows a doctor to see the esophagus, or with a diagnostic procedure called upper endoscopy.

 How Are Hiatal Hernias Treated?

 Most people do not experience any symptoms of their hiatal hernia so no treatment is necessary.
 However, for patients with symptoms such as heartburn, non-cardiac chest pain, hoarseness, and regurgitation, there are various treatment options ranging from acid blocking medications to surgery.

 When Is Hiatal Hernia Surgery Necessary?

 Patients with lifestyle-limiting reflux symptoms, patients who have become non-responsive to acid blocking medications, and patients with suspected incarceration or strangulation of the stomach should undergo surgery.

 An inguinal hernia is a condition where intra-abdominal structures can protrude through a weak spot in the muscles in your groin.
 Anyone can get an inguinal hernia but is generally more common in men than in women.